AhmetEminSaglik/Phone_Server_Project/README.md

 <br/><br/>
 <hr/>

 Thank you for your time.
-I hope you enjoyed and understood what I did reading notes or seeing images.
+I hope you enjoyed and understood what I did by reading notes or seeing images.